cloud-up

 Loans for people after bankruptcy do exist but are not necessarily the same as those for borrowers with a clean credit history.

-Personal loans issued on the basis of strong credit are more difficult to access, though again may not be out of the question entirely.
+Personal loans issued on the basis of strong credit are more difficult to access, though they may not be entirely out of the question.

 The key to getting any kind of loan or mortgage after bankruptcy lies in seeking qualified expert support at the earliest possible stage.
 Rather than taking your business directly to any specific lender, it is far better to consult with an independent broker.

 In doing so, you will access the impartial and objective advice you need to choose an appropriate way forward.
-In addition, your broker will be able to compare bankruptcy mortgage loans (and other types of loans) on your behalf from an extensive panel of specialist lenders.
-Many of which are not on the UK High Street, instead operating exclusively through approved brokers.
+In addition, your broker will be able to compare bankruptcy mortgage loans (and other types of loans) on your behalf with an extensive panel of specialist lenders.

-If looking for help to apply for a loan after bankruptcy or simply interested in the available options, we are standing by to take your call.
+If you are looking for help applying for a loan after bankruptcy or are simply interested in the available options, we are standing by to take your call.
 Contact a member of the team at UK Bridging Loans anytime for an obligation-free initial consultation.

 get-in-touch